 - Minutes from Liberty Village, West Queen West and the Financial District

 - Nearby landmarks include the Railway Museum and historic King Edward Hotel

 - Wide selection of grocery stores, including Rabba and Independent City Market

 - 100 Walk Score, Transit Score and easy access to Bike Share programs

 King West: Conclusion

-Looking for property in King West?
-Check out my video above or contact me below for more details.
+Want to know more about King West?
+Check out my video above or contact me below for details.

 *Top Producer (Yonge and Bloor Branch) – 2017, 2018, 2019, 2020